open-feature/js-sdk/packages/nest/README.md

 export class AppModule {}
 ```

-With the `OpenFeatureModule` configured it is now possible to inject flag evaluation details into route handlers like in the following code snippet.
+With the `OpenFeatureModule` configured, it's possible to inject flag evaluation details into route handlers like in the following code snippet.

 ```ts
 import { Controller, ExecutionContext, Get } from '@nestjs/common';